-Multiple tools exist to support Parties and stakeholders in ensuring gender considerations are understood and incorporated.
-In 2016, WEDO launched the Gender Climate Tracker (GCT) mobile App and web platform.
-The GCT App has a clear and user-friendly structure with seven key sections and three substantive sections:
+In 2016, WEDO launched the Gender Climate Tracker (GCT) mobile App, followed by a web platform, and both are now fully functional in English, French, and Spanish.
+The GCT App and website have a clear and user-friendly structure with three substantive sections:

-- Gender Mandates in Climate Policy: A compilation of UNFCCC decisions that contain specific references to gender equality and identification of remaining gaps. - Women's Participation Statistics in Climate Diplomacy: Up-to-date data on women's participation on national delegations, as well as boards and bodies, at the major negotiating meetings of the UNFCCC from 2008 onwards. - 3.
-Gender and NDCs: Summaries of submitted NDCs and analysis of the extent to which they address women's human rights and the linkages between gender and climate change.
+- Gender Mandates in Climate Policy: A compilation of UNFCCC decisions that contain specific references to gender equality and identification of remaining gaps. - Women's Participation Statistics in Climate Diplomacy: Up-to-date data on women's participation on national delegations, as well as boards and bodies, at the major negotiating meetings of the UNFCCC from 2008 onwards. - Country Profiles: Summaries of submitted NDCs and analysis of the extent to which they address women's human rights and the linkages between gender and climate change.
+On the website, this feature also links to countryspecific news and resources relevant to gender and climate change, which users can submit.